Babinci/pomodoro-timerflow/implementation_plans/implement_wear_os.md

 below are steps that was proposed, but i am thinking of using Android iOS Emulator directly within vs code

+so installed  React Native Tools and   Android iOS Emulator

 ## Step 8: Setup Android Studio for Wear OS

 1. Open Android Studio